Ammugera/andrewmuriithi-applied-ai-system-project/README.md

 > *"The request for 'extremely calm and extremely loud' presents a contradiction.
 I've interpreted 'calm' as low energy and peaceful, while 'loud' is understood as a full, immersive soundscape that can be experienced at high volume, rather than high energy or aggression.
 Ambient music is chosen as it can provide a serene atmosphere with rich, expansive sound textures."*

-Given a deliberately contradictory prompt, the model didn't return garbage or split the difference at `0.5` across every field.
-It explicitly named the contradiction, made a defensible trade-off (*calm* = low energy, *loud* = rich soundscape rather than aggression), and picked a genre whose canonical interpretation matches that reconciliation.
-This is what the reliability harness was built to verify.
+I was honestly surprised by this one.
+I expected the model to either pick one side of the contradiction or split the difference at 0.5 on every field.
+Instead it named the contradiction out loud and reasoned its way to ambient music, where "loud" makes sense as "rich soundscape" rather than "high energy."
+This is what I was hoping for when I added the adversarial case to the evaluation set.

 > See [assets/reliability_report.md](assets/reliability_report.md) for all 8 golden-set cases with pass/fail per constraint.